Getting into a ‘flow state’

 - DIY (building your own furniture, fixing something at home)

-- A sport you love that is continuous such as swimming or jogging.
+- A sport you love that is continuous such as cycling or jogging.